College Factual by our College Data Analytics Team

 Associate’s Degree (or other 2-year degree) 8.6%

-About 58.0% of workers in careers related to agriculture and agriculture operations obtain at least associate degrees.
-See the chart below for the most common degree level workers in agriculture and agriculture operations have received.
+About 58.0% of workers in careers related to agriculture & agriculture operations obtain at least associate degrees.
+The chart below shows what degree level those who work in agriculture & agriculture operations have obtained.

 undefined